evanmiller67/button_gluttons/README.md

 ### The drawing
-Winner is announced the CafePress keynote;
+Winner is announced at the codepaLOUsa CafePress keynote;
 has the most buttons at the end.
 Buttons are converted to raffle tickets (keep your buttons).